It’s not very often a business will check in on you after a transaction is made.

 Keep a record of all the software you are licensed to use.
-This is good for your own records, but it will also make your case for proving you were compliant should an audit come your way.
+This is good for your own records, but it will also make your case for proving you were compliant should a compliance audit come your way.

 When I say to keep a record, I do not mean to have all of your software usage and licensing info scribbled onto a post-it note that lives under a stack of paper.
 Tools like G2 Track can help you avoid manual record keeping by providing a better method for tracking licenses and usage.

 Tip: You can start managing your software compliance today for free — get started here with G2 Track.